 Acquired by Causes, 2013

-Votizen: I advised Votizen as they worked to help passionate people campaign together to fight for the issues and candidates they care about.
-Votizen was acquired by Causes.com and the team continues its work on public engagement with governance as part of that company.
+Votizen: Votizen worked to help people campaign together for the issues and candidates they care about.
+I was ostensibly an advisor to Votizen, but it was acquired by Causes.com before I made any substantive contributions.

 Acquired by Google, 2012